 Could There Be A Movie Based On Online Bingo?

-Over the years there has been many films that relate to the enjoyable hobby of playing online bingo.
 One of the most anticipated movies of 2017 is Molly’s Game.
 Starring Jessica Chastain and Idris Elba, the movie centres on poker and the effect it can have.
 Jessica Chastain plays the role of a young skier named Molly Bloom who becomes a successful entrepreneur after hosting an international poker game with high stakes and participated by politicians, actors and financial titans.
 She then becomes a target of an FBI investigation, with the movie taking several twists and turns.
 The film is based on the memoir of Molly Bloom’s Molly’s Game: From Hollywood’s Elite to Wall Street’s Billionaire Boys Club, My High-Stakes Adventure in the World of Underground Poker.

 Movies based on high-stakes poker